khemmyrick/Mineral-Cat-2/README.md

 	- EXTRA: FULL Text search.
 5. Allow filter by first letter of mineral name.
 6. Allow filter by group.
-7. In Progress: Filter by category.
+7. Allow filter by color.